SimonCao1207/Web-Dev-Bench/README.md

 - To formulate a task for the agent, randomly mask implemented APIs from the original codebase of the repository.
 - Tasks are categorized into multiple levels by the number of masked APIs (1 API, 10% APIs, 20% APIs, 50% APIs, 100% APIs).

-- Choose sets of masked API ids and run the following script (currently supported for Flask-based web backend repo).
+- Select a set of masked API IDs and run the script below (currently only supported for Flask-based web backend repositories).
 This will generate a repository with the specified APIs masked.

     ```bash
     python realworld/flask_mask.py --api_ids <list_of_masked_API_ids>